avstudio1/markdown-cv/index.md

 ## Professional Experience

-`2018-present`
+`2018-2023`
 <span style="font-size:larger;">__ADB Safegate Canada Ltd__, Burlington, Ontario</span>

 In 2018, Justin Wood took responsibility for managing the offices for ADB Safegate Canada with the result of helping to build strong relationships with both our internal and external customers.
-With the goal of aligning with the global corporate vision for growth, Justin continues to work with stakeholders to help solidify opportunities for technical and customer success.
+With the goal of aligning with the global corporate vision for growth, Justin worked with multiple airport stakeholders to help solidify opportunities for technical and customer success.

 Project: Docking Performance Dashboard